hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 ## Chapter 3 - What's a Book Proposal?

+- fiction writers required to finish the manuscript before pitching because fiction writing is considered much more fragile and unreliable than nonfiction writing
+- nonfiction tends to be reliably consistent

 ## Chapter 4 - How Are Proposals Structured?

 ## Chapter 5 - Building your digital footprint and platform from scratch